 Part of a recipes collection.

-This was part of dinner last night - yum!
-I don't have the exact proportions in front of me so you'll need to search a bit in Google or wherever for other good recipes.
-Use fresh squeezed lemon juice not stuff from bottles.
+This was part of dinner last week - yum!
+I don't have the exact proportions in front of me so you'll want to be prepared to improvise.

 Potatoes, peeled, cut to quarters; to fill lasagna pan; redskins would do well